g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 importance:

 summary:    a class I teach (differently every year)
-confidence: 70% that you could benefit from more of this and not less
+confidence: Made up social theory.
+70% that you could benefit from more of this and not less
 categories: education, meaning, becoming, Life, warnings
 warnings:   You could easily overdo this advice.
 wordcount: